nebulaeonline/microauthd/README.md

 **Next Steps**

+microauthd is going to begin implementing session-based authentication on a per-client basis, which will allow those seeking to use microauthd like a traditional identity provider possible.
+Right now microauthd is limited to being a token generator mostly for non-web based workloads.
+This addition will bring official login / logout pages and a new max_age session parameter.
+Stay tuned!_

 The next major step for microauthd is to implement WebAuthn (FIDO2) and MSAL's native broker support, which will allow for modern authentication methods like FaceID and fingerprint scanning.
 This will be a significant addition to the existing PKCE and TOTP support, enhancing the security and usability of the platform.
+FIDO2 is an entirely new beast, and integration will take some time.
+MSAL is really just an augmentation and should cross the finish line sooner than FIDO2.

 **Release Cadence**